nhereveri/SIAbroker/README.md

 Currently the option to configure this server as UDP is not implemented, it only receives non-encrypted TCP connections.

-This server act as Central Station Receivers (CSR).
+This service act as Central Station Receivers (CSR).
 Encryption support is mandatory for CSRs.
-So, this is a non-standard project at this time.
+So, **this is a non-standard project** at this time.

 ## Install